The Outlast Trials: Plot

 In 1959, at the height of the Cold War, the Murkoff Corporation begins a deceptive recruitment program to gather volunteers who are then kidnapped and transported to the Sinyala Facility in Arizona.
 Referred to as "Reagents", the subjects are involuntarily processed through a medical exam in which they have night-vision goggles affixed to their head, and are then forced to undergo an "Initiation Trial" in which they meet the facility's director, Dr. Hendrick Joliet Easterman.

 As Easterman directs them to destroy their own public and private records, the Reagents complete the trial by avoiding failed test subjects, who have become psychotic and violent, and are known as the "Experimental Population", also referred to as "Ex-Pops".
 Reagents are then allowed access to the "Sleep Room," where they listen to Easterman's radio broadcasts and reflect between trials.
 They also meet engineer Cornelius Noakes, nurse Emily Barlow, and various Sleep Room denizens while assisted by a fellow Reagent named Dorris Ritter, who no longer partakes in the trials and instead provides contraband goods to other subjects.

-The trials the Reagents undergo become increasingly dangerous as they are forced to go against the "Prime Assets", Ex-Pops that hold dominion over the trials' themed environments.
-Prime Assets include disgraced children's television series' host Phyllis "Mother Gooseberry" Futterman, sadistic ex-police sergeant Leland Coyle, depraved drug-dealing gangster Franco "Il Bambino" Barbi, and conjoined incestuous aristocrats Otto and Arora Kress.
+The trials the Reagents undergo become increasingly dangerous as they sometimes encounter the so-called "Specialist Ex-Pops," a subset of "Ex-Pops" that possess specific abilities and behaviors to kill or disrupt Reagents.
+Examples of these include the "Pitcher", who attacks the Reagents by throwing Molotov cocktails, and the "Night Hunter", who, like the player characters, is equipped with night-vision goggles and stalks and pursues the Reagents in the darkened areas of the trials.
+Reagents are also forced to go against the "Prime Assets", Ex-Pops that hold dominion over the trials' themed environments.
+Prime Assets include disgraced children's television series' host Phyllis "Mother Gooseberry" Futterman, sadistic ex-police sergeant Leland Coyle, depraved drug-dealing gangster Franco "Il Bambino" Barbi, conjoined incestuous aristocrats Otto and Arora Kress, and masochistic stealthy priestess Liliya Bogomolova.

 Rebirth

 After completing the trials, Reagents who are deemed ready for release from the Sinyala facility can participate in a process known as "Rebirth", where they must complete a final trial before being released to the world.
 During the trial, they are also assigned documentation with new identities before being given a code word through tuning multiple frequencies.
 After they open a final door to escape, Reagents fall into a dark infinite space where they walk on water as they approach a glaring light in the distance.

-This trial features five endings that are different for each play through.
+This trial features five different endings, one of which is randomly shown to the player with each playthrough: